 When you’re smoking foods on an offset smoker or cooking on a charcoal grill, flavors matter and fuel type can dramatically affect your cook.
 In a pizza oven at these temperatures, here’s what I want you to know.
 Charcoal is going to give you a strong coal bed to keep your fire going in between pizzas.
 Wood is going to give you immediate combustion and hike the temperature of the fire up whenever it starts to drop.
 Wood will ignite in an instant if you have a good hot coal bed, and that’s how I like to set mine up.

 What We Love About the Ooni Karu 16

 Fuel Hatch Hook

-It took me several cooks before I even discovered this, but when you open the hatch to add more wood, you can actually hang the hatch door on a stainless steel hook that has been attached to the back of the oven.
+It took me several cooks before I even discovered this, but when you open the hatch to add more wood, you can actually hang the hatch door on a stainless steel hook that has been attached to the back of the pizza oven.
 I love this!
 You don't exactly want to set it down since it's piping hot, but sometimes it's nice to have 2 hands available when adding fuel to the fire.

 Warranty & Guarantee

 If you register your pizza oven on Ooni's website, they offer a free 3-year warranty on this product.
 Additionally, they have a 60-day money-back guarantee.
-If you buy your Ooni pizza oven and aren't happy with your pizzas within 60 days you can return your oven for a full refund.
+If you buy your Ooni pizza oven and aren't happy with your pizzas within 60 days you can return your pizza oven for a full refund.
 This is particularly awesome because slinging homemade Neopolitan pizzas into a 900° pizza oven is not exactly easy and does come with a bit of a learning curve.

 New Hinged Oven Door Design